s116821/myPortfolio/README.md

     * While in the virtual environment prompt and in the main "backend" folder, if you want to update the requirements run `pip freeze > requirements.txt`
 9. Run the Django Project with `python manage.py runserver`

+### Additional Helpful Tool Setup
+- If you want to be able to login to the Django Admin Web Portal, while in the already-initialized virtual environment, run:
+    * `python manage.py migrate`
+    * `python manage.py createsuperuser`

 ## Production Deployment
 This section briefly describes the steps needed to deploy the website to a production server via AWS